aozzy/project-1/README.md

 ![GA Logo](./project/images/GALogo.png)
 ## Overview
 The Snake game is my first project for the GA Software immersive course which was completed on week 4 of the course.
+The app has been deployed on Github and you can find it [here](https://aozzy.github.io/project-1/)

 ## Requirements
 - Render a game in the browser